Samantha Chapman

 Samantha Chapman is an English makeup artist based in London and Norwich.
-Sam is married to Welsh director, Ryan Andrews.
+Sam is married to writer director, Ryan Andrews.

 Background

 Chapman attended the College of West Anglia, taking a two-year BTEC in Make-up and Hairdressing tutored by Louise Young.
 In addition to her work as a freelance make-up artist, she runs make-up courses with her sister, Nicola Haste.
 In October 2008, Samantha started a channel on YouTube under the name of 'Pixiwoo' on which she and her sister post hair and make-up tutorials from Avant Garde to Natural looks as well as reviews on various beauty products.
 She is a mother of two young girls with her former partner Danny.
 She lives in Norwich, England.
 She has two brothers, Jim, who runs a YouTube channel under the name Jim Chapman, and John, who co-runs The Lean Machines YouTube channel.

 Career

 Chapman has been a make-up artist for more than a decade.
 She was part of the UK M·A·C Pro team, often travelling for shows such as the Milan and Paris fashion weeks.
 Chapman has also worked with celebrities such as Paul McCartney, Peaches Geldof, Ashley Tisdale, Charlotte Church, Myleene Klass, Liberty Ross, Val Kilmer, Zac Efron, Neve Campbell, and Lily Cole.